USDA-FSA/fsa-design-system/components/tables/index.md

 ## Responsive

-Each table variation above can be made to fit on smaller viewports (i.e. mobile phones) via `class="fsa-table--responsive"` or `class="fsa-table--responsive fsa-table--responsive-horizontal"`.
-In addition to the previewed images below, view this page on a smaller device (Phone, Tablet, etc) to view the below Responsive variations.
+Each table variant above can be made to fit on smaller viewports (i.e. mobile phones) via `class="fsa-table--responsive"` or `class="fsa-table--responsive fsa-table--responsive-horizontal"`.
+In addition to the previewed images below, view this page on a smaller device (Phone, Tablet, etc) to view the below Responsive variants.

 {% assign rwdSize = "phone" %}
 {% capture rwdURL %}